mauritssilvis/darts/cli/java-darts-cli/README.md

 darts checkouts -b quadro 501 501
 ```

-The resulting output shows there are six seven-dart checkouts for a score of 501 points:
+The resulting output shows there are six seven-dart checkouts with a Quadro board for a score of 501 points:

 ```markdown
 | Score |   1 |   2 |   3 |   4 |   5 |   6 |   7 | # |